AlvaRobert/KP.AdvancedCplusplus/index.md

 #### Stream extraction and insertion

-take a std::istream& or std::ostream& as the left hand argument.
-Also known as insertion and extraction operators.
-These operators must be overloaded as non-members, due to user-defined type as the right argument.
+These take a std::istream& or std::ostream& as the left hand argument.
+They are also known as insertion and extraction operators and have to be overloaded as non-members, due to the user-defined type as the right argument.

 ```c++
 class complex